Achieve global price parity between EVs and gas-powered vehicles by top emitters by 2030.

 Cut fossil fuels for heating and cooking in half by 2040.*

-Source: Statistical Review of World Energy and World Bank, 2022 and 2023
+Source: Statistical Review of World Energy and World Bank, 2024

 Improve soil health by increasing carbon content in topsoils to a minimum of 3% by 2035.